Fighting the Epidemic:

 To settle this lawsuit, four pharmaceutical companies and three distributors reached a $21 billion settlement with the 46 states’ Attorneys General in early 2021.
 In contrast to the prior national tobacco settlement, the opioid settlement dictated that the funds would be used strictly to abate the opioid crisis that was fueled by the companies’ actions.
 Pennsylvania, which was hit particularly hard by the opioid epidemic, was awarded $1.07 billion, to be paid over 18 years.
 To ensure that the money was used to address relevant problems in each locality across the state, 70% of the settlement funds were designated to be spent at the county level.

-Scanlon’s involvement in the settlement research led to a request from Pennsylvania in August of 2021.
+Scanlon’s involvement in the settlement research led to an additional request from Pennsylvania in August of 2021.
 The Commonwealth asked him to assemble another team of researchers to develop a mechanism to fairly divide the more than $1 billion opioid settlement among Pennsylvania’s counties to most effectively combat the opioid epidemic.

 Solving Problems for Real People